-- 15.37 It is recommended that firms create a risk policy (including the risk of financial crime abuse) and controls appropriate to their business which they may be required to justify to their regulators. - 15.38 Whilst it is recognised that firms will not be familiar with all types of documentation they see, they should pay particular attention to transactions which their own analysis and risk policy have identified as high risk and be on enquiry for anything unusual. - 15.39 In addition to this Guidance, firms may also find some useful information in the private sector Wolfsberg Group guidance Trade Finance Principles 2008 (January 2009) (see www.wolfsberg-principles.com/standards and then go to Wolfsberg Standards Wolfsberg AML Principles).
+- 15.37 It is recommended that firms create a risk policy (including the risk of financial crime abuse) and controls appropriate to their business which they may be required to justify to their regulators. - 15.37A Firms should be aware of the addition by the FCA in May 2014 of a new chapter to its Financial crime: a guide for firms, in response to the findings from its thematic review of banks' trade finance activities, published in July 2013. - 15.38 Whilst it is recognised that firms will not be familiar with all types of documentation they see, they should pay particular attention to transactions which their own analysis and risk policy have identified as high risk and be on enquiry for anything unusual. - 15.39 In addition to this Guidance, firms may also find some useful information in the private sector Wolfsberg Group guidance Trade Finance Principles 2008 (January 2009) (see www.wolfsberg-principles.com/standards and then go to Wolfsberg Standards Wolfsberg AML Principles).